 It was a sweet but all too short introduction to South Africa, which explains why I have been eyeing up Azamara Club Cruises’ new country intensive South Africa cruise-safaris.
 There are five 10-night voyages at the start and end of next year, all sailing from Cape Town to Port Elizabeth, Richards Bay, Durban and East London, including two days on board back in Cape Town.

 ^ Hluhluwe Game Reserve

 There are 4x4 jeep safaris looking out for lions, tigers, giraffes, zebras, rhinos, elephants and more in game reserves near Port Elizabeth and Durban.
 You can go cruising in search of hippos and crocodiles in the wetlands near Richards Bay, and even join two and threenight trips to Kruger National Park and Shamwari Private Game Reserve, where you’ll stay in lodges and tented camps and be hosted on jeep safaris every day.

-Back in Cape Town, there’ll be plenty of time to see the city, take the cable car to the top of Table Mountain, the ferry to Robben Island, and taste local tipples in the winelands and local food in the Stellenbosch.
+Back in Cape Town, there’ll be plenty of time to see the city, take the cable car to the top of Table Mountain, the ferry to Robben Island, taste local tipples in the Winelands and local food in the Stellenbosch.
 Azamara even offers an evening of jazz in musicians’ homes and local clubs, and if time allows, you can add five-night pre or post-cruise tours that include three nights in Kapama Game Reserve with game drives in search of the Big Five.